 A secondary part of the writing journey seems to be the constant hunt for the perfect writing tools.

-While committing words to paper is a pretty simple concept, the multitude of ways one can capture, retrieve, store and rearrange story ideas is very impressive.
-When I find ways to make things run more smoothly, the opportunity to spend more time actually writing than “maintaining” becomes a joy in itself.
+While committing words to paper is a pretty simple concept, the multitude of ways one can capture, retrieve, store and rearrange story ideas is astonishingly impressive with today’s technology.
+The moment when I find ways to make things run more smoothly, spending more time actually creating than maintaining becomes a joy in itself.

 Audio recording devices have always interested me.
 I have often thought that a recording device of some sort could be helpful in trying to capture those random writing ideas that seemingly hit at the least opportune moments.